-Universities Offering Masters Degrees in Structural Engineering: How to Choose
+Universities with Master's Degrees in Structural Engineering: How to Choose

-Students interested in a structural engineering career may select either a Master of Science or a Master of Engineering in the field.
-The Master of Science prepares students for a range of careers within structural engineering; the Master of Engineering puts students straight on the track to becoming a professional, licensed civil engineer.
-Most schools require about 30 credit hours of coursework and completion of an engineering project, thesis or series of final exams.
+Students interested in a structural engineering career may pursue either a Master of Science or a Master of Engineering in the field.
+The Master of Science program prepares students for a range of careers within structural engineering; the Master of Engineering program puts students on track to becoming a professional, licensed civil engineer.
+Most schools require about 30 credit hours of coursework and the completion of an engineering project, thesis or series of final exams.

 How to Select a Structural Engineering School

 Those who are looking to earn a master's degree in structural engineering may be awarded a Master of Science or a Master of Engineering.
 Programs are available through the engineering departments of 4-year universities and technology institutes.

 Summary of Important Considerations

 Students interested in structural engineering should look for schools offering the type of master's degree program that will be most useful to their career goals.
 The Master of Science in Structural Engineering program offers students a background in civil engineering with a focus on the structural aspects.
 Students in this program can pursue a career as a practicing engineer but may also want to work in other areas in the structural engineering field, such as structural health monitoring.
 Those interested in a professional degree that is made up almost entirely of classes pertaining specifically to becoming a structural engineer and licensure preparation may want to pursue a Master of Engineering in Structural Engineering.

 Structural engineering programs that lead to either a Master of Science or Master of Engineering cover a broad spectrum of topics within structural engineering.
 Students want to choose a program that trains them in design, analysis, mechanics and structural behavior among other topics.
 Programs should teach students how to work with a variety of structures, such as bridges, dams and buildings, and how the environment affects and interacts with these structures.